JesseVarGar/CMPS-3240-Hello-ARM/README.md

 $ ld hello.o -o hello.out
 ```

 These commands assemble and link the code respectively.
-Note that these instructions are defined by the Make target `$ make hello.out`.
+Note that these instructions are defined by the Make target `$ make hello.out` in `makefile`.
 If you try to run the command, you will get the following:

 ```shell
 $ ./hello.out
 Illegal instruction (core dumped)
 ```

+Believe it or not this is a success.
 At the end of the program, the user process must inform the supervisor that it is complete.
-We will handle that later.
+We did not add this code, so the processor keeps executing lines of code beyond the last instruction `add x2, x1, x1`.
+These lines we did not explicitly specify may be garbage or zero, but when read by the processor it is generally invalid, hence why it tells us that it executed an illegal instruction.
+We will handle proper exiting later.

 For now, use `gdb` to debug the code and view the contents of the registers line by line.
 If you haven't used it before, `gdb` is capable of debugging your code by stopping at certain breakpoints and letting you view the contents of the CPU in depth.
 Fire it up as follows:

 ```shell
 $ gdb ./hello.out